segmentio/react-example/README.md

 ## Troubleshooting Deploy

 If, when clicking through the website, you are not seeing events flowing through the debugger _and_ you do not see events being fired in `Developer Tools`, the Github Pages site might not be deployed correctly.

+### Issue: The workflow is not deployed in the correct order

 The website is properly deployed if the latest workflow run is the `Deploy to GH Pages` workflow:
 ![GH Actions workflow runs](./public/readmeImages/ghPagesDeploy.png)